-- 1) Mr. Yogesh M. Shah (DIN: 00169189) (65 years) is the Managing Director and Chairman of the Company.
+- 1) Mr. Yogesh M. Shah (DIN: 00169189) (66 years) is the Managing Director and Chairman of the Company.
 He carries an immeasurable knowledge in the field of Accountancy & Taxation.
-He has shown the way from the front to make over Veer Energy & Infrastructure Limited as one of the apex wind farm infrastructure developer in India. - 2) Mrs. Krupa H. Jain (DIN: 09424726) (29 years) has completed Master of Commerce from Mumbai University and Post Graduate Diploma in Management.
+He has shown the way from the front to make over Veer Energy & Infrastructure Limited as one of the apex wind farm infrastructure developer in India. - 2) Mrs. Krupa H. Jain (DIN: 09424726) (30 years) has completed Master of Commerce from Mumbai University and Post Graduate Diploma in Management.
 Since past 7 years, she is associated with the Company.
-She is looking after finance and daily operations of the Company. - 3) Mr. Bhavin S. Shah (DIN: 03129574) (42 years) holds Master of Commerce degree from Mumbai University.
+She is looking after finance and daily operations of the Company. - 3) Mr. Bhavin S. Shah (DIN: 03129574) (43 years) holds Master of Commerce degree from Mumbai University.
 He carries an enormous experience of more than 15 years in the field of production and procurement management.
-He also has a vast experience in the field of Operations. - 4) Mr. Joseph J. Tauro (DIN: 01909501) (74 years) holds Bachelor of Commerce and CA IIB degree.
-He has held various positions in IDBI bank and retired from the position of Dep.
-General Manager, IDBI bank after 32 years of service. - 5) Mr. Chetan H. Mehta (DIN: 06609429) (40 years) is a Practicing Chartered Accountant with an experience of more than 10 years and has past experience at Deutsche Bank. - 6) Mr. Mitesh J. Kuvadia (DIN: 03256900) (32 years) holds Bachelor of Commerce degree from University of Mumbai and is carrying his own business.
-He has more than eight years of experience in the field of marketing and operations.
+He also has a vast experience in the field of Operations. - 4) Mr. Arvind Shah (DIN: 01645534) (66 years) holds a degree of B.Com and L.L.B (Gen) and also has a vast experience in the field of Income Tax and Sales Tax.
+His comprehensive knowledge in the field of indirect taxation will enable him to provide valuable guidance related to taxation and financial planning. - 5) Mr. Ashwin Savla (DIN: 07164372) (59 years) is carrying business of textile manufacturing since past 30 years.
+His past experience of more than 3 decades will assist in making various business strategies for long term growth of the Company.
+He is associated with various social associations and involved in social activities. - 6) Mr. Nilesh Shah (DIN: 10264927) (58 years) holds BSc degree from Mumbai University.
+He is carrying his own business of agency since past 28 years.
+He has rich experience in handling various kinds of businesses and also possesses good marketing skills.